 Small russeted dessert apple with a long stem and a few faint pinkish-orange stripes.
-The skin almost feels like a kiwi.
+The rough skin almost feels like a kiwi.
 A large pipsqueak might approach 2" in diameter.
 For such a diminutive fruit it packs a lot flavor.
 We eat them raw or baked whole rolled in cinnamon and sugar.

 Click here for a complete list of qualifying items.